firehoseio/firehose/README.md

 # What is Push?

-Push is both a Rack application and Javascript that makes building scalable real-time web applications possible.
+Push is both a Rack application and JavasSript library that makes building scalable real-time web applications possible.

 # How is it different from socket.io?